apauley/ps1/README.md

-# A nicer bash prompt
+# A git-aware bash prompt

-A command-line executable that gives you a nice bash prompt
+A command-line executable that generates a git-aware bash prompt.

+The idea is to extract most of the information you frequently need to get using `git status`,  `git log` etc. and present it in your prompt.

-## Building and Install
+## Build and Install

 This will compile and copy `ps1` to `~/.local/bin`:
 ```bash